App & Browser Testing Made Easy

 Criteria for selecting a code coverage tool

 • Ease of use: An ideal code coverage tool is easy to handle.
-The tool doesn’t generate extra or complicated tasks at time of testing.
+The tool doesn’t generate extra or complicated tasks at the time of testing.

 • Feature: You need to choose a tool having these features – instrumentation, coverage metrics, source code metrics, data management, historical reporting, CI server integrations, different language support, etc.